-10. OFFICIAL LANGUAGES
+10.OFFICIAL LANGUAGES

 10.1.
-In areas of significant demand, NLHC agrees to provide all information and services pertaining to the Initiatives in both French and English.
-NLHC will use the criteria for information and services in the Official Languages Regulations made pursuant to Canada's Official Languages Act as a guideline to determine "significant demand".
-NLHC will consult with representatives of local minority language groups.
+In areas of significant demand, NHC agrees to provide all information and services pertaining to the Initiatives in both French and English, and in accordance with Nunavut's Official Languages Act.
+NHC will use the criteria for information and services in the Official Languages Regulations made pursuant to Canada's Official Languages Act as a guideline to determine "significant demand".
+NHC will consult with representatives of local official language minority communities.